Nestor Makhno: Against the White Army

-By September 1919 the Bolsheviks had largely retreated from Ukraine, leaving the Makhnovists to face the White Army alone.
+By September 1919, the Bolsheviks had largely retreated from Ukraine, leaving the Makhnovists to face the White Army alone.
 Reports by the White commander Yakov Slashchov depicted Makhno as a formidable adversary with tactical ability and disciplinary command over his troops.
-The insurgents launched a number of effective attacks behind White lines, with Makhno himself commanding a cavalry assault against Mykolaivka that resulted in the capture of sorely needed munitions.
-Nestor's brother Hryhorii died during one of these attacks.
+The insurgents launched several effective attacks behind White lines, Makhno himself commanding a cavalry assault against Mykolaivka that resulted in the capture of sorely needed munitions.
+His brother Hryhorii died during one of these attacks.

-The White offensive eventually pushed the insurgents back as far as Uman, the last stronghold of the Ukrainian People's Republic, where Makhno negotiated a temporary truce with Symon Petliura, in order for wounded insurgents to recuperate on neutral ground before launching a counteroffensive.
-During the Battle of Perehonivka, the tide of the battle turned in the insurgents' favor when Makhno led his sotnia in a flanking maneuver against the White positions, charging the much larger enemy force with sabres and fighting them in close quarters combat, which forced the Whites into a retreat.
-Makhno then led the pursuit of the retreating Whites, decisively routing the enemy forces, leaving only a few hundred survivors.
-The Makhnovists subsequently split up in order to capitalize on their victory and capture as much territory as possible, with Makhno himself leading his sotnia in the capture of Katerynoslav from the Whites on 20 October.
-With southern Ukraine being brought almost entirely under insurgent control, the White supply lines were broken and the advance on Moscow was halted.
-The insurgent advance also brought with it attacks against region's Mennonites, notably including the Eichenfeld massacre.
-While Mennonite historiography has held Makhno himself directly responsible for the massacres, as commander-in-chief of the perpetrating forces, and Makhnovist historiography has attributed the violence to class conflict, research by Sean Patterson has indicated that the attacks were the result of deeply-held resentments between the native Ukrainians and Mennonite colonists.
+The White offensive eventually pushed the insurgents back as far as Uman, the last stronghold of the Ukrainian People's Republic.
+There Makhno negotiated a temporary truce with Petliura, the commander-in-chief of the Ukrainian People's Army (UPA), to allow wounded insurgents to recuperate on neutral ground before launching a counteroffensive.
+During the Battle of Perehonivka, the tide of the battle turned in the insurgents' favor when Makhno led his sotnia in a flank against the White positions, charging the much larger enemy force and engaging in close-quarters combat that forced the Whites to retreat.
+Makhno led the pursuit of the retreating Whites, decisively routing the enemy forces.

+The Makhnovists split up to capitalize on their victory and capture as much territory as possible.
+Makhno himself led his sotnia in the capture of Katerynoslav from the Whites on 20 October.
+With southern Ukraine brought almost entirely under insurgent control, the White supply lines were broken and the advance on Moscow was halted.
+The insurgent advance also attacked the region's Mennonites, including the Eichenfeld massacre.
+Mennonite historiography has held Makhno himself directly responsible for the massacres, as commander-in-chief of the perpetrating forces, and Makhnovist historiography has attributed the violence to class conflict, the result of deep-seated resentments between the native Ukrainians and Mennonite colonists.